mauropalsgraaf/fpscala-workshop/workshop.md

 case object None extends Option[Nothing]
 ```

-Again, we create a sealed ADT, because we don't want this trait to be extended outside this.
+Again, we create a sealed ADT, because we don't want this trait to be extended outside this file.

 [+A] means that this is a generic type, where the A needs to be a type itself, like Option[Int].
-It can't for example be Option[List], because List itself is a type-constructor instead of a concrete type.
+It can't for example be Option[List] (where list is sealed trait List[+A]), because List itself is a so called higher-kinded type instead of a concrete type.
 You will need to specify the type of the list which would result in Option[List[Int]] or Option[List[String]].

 The + in front means that the value is covariant.
 It means that if B is a subtype of A then option[B] is a subtype of Option[A].

 ### Exercise
 1. Implement an ADT to represent Pets.
-An Pet can be cat with a name, a fish with a name and a Color or a squid with a name and age.
+An Pet can be a cat with a name, a fish with a name and a Color or a squid with a name and age.
 A Color can be Blue, Green or Orange and can be represented as an ADT as well.

 ## Pattern matching